RESOURCES for NEWARK HISTORY

 Finding Information on Newark Architecture

-Created and maintained by Maya Gervits of the Littman Architectural Library at the New Jersey Institute of Technology (NJIT) thus research guide provides step by step instruction in the basics of doing architectural research.
-It also links to NJIT's "Digital Archive of Newark Architecture," which offers detailed illustrated entries on individual historic buildings in Newark and a wealth of bibliographic and related material.
+Created by Maya Gervits of the Littman Architectural Library at the New Jersey Institute of Technology (NJIT) this research guide provides step-by-step instruction in the basics of doing architectural research.
+It also links to NJIT's "Digital Archive of Newark Architecture," offering detailed illustrated entries on individual historic buildings in Newark and a wealth of bibliographic and related material.
 The "Articles" sub-page, for example, includes the voluminous nomination forms for Newark buildings on the National Register of Historic Places; the forms were digitized from copies in the Newark Public Library's Donald Dust Collection.
 Note: some illustrations and full-text articles on the site are password protected.